top of page

 Zelle: Payment Custodian (Money Transmitter) No 1099K required.
 Remember: just because Zelle isn't required to send 1099-K forms, that doesn't mean you don’t have to pay taxes on your business income.

 It is important to note: The Seller is always obligated to transmit sales tax to the state on behalf of the buyer.
-Don't let your obligation to the accounting slip through the cracks.
-Dropshipping, Tax Exempt sales are all factored in the Sellers obligations.
+Don't let your obligation to the accounting slip through the cracks. drop shipping, Tax Exempt sales are all factored in the Sellers obligations.
 Know your position, what has or has not been paid!
-Prevent sales tax audits, or be prepared with accurate data.
+Prevent sales tax audits or be prepared with accurate data.
 Reconcile your income and sales tax!
 While economic nexus is important, make sure you don’t forget about physical nexus.
 A physical presence is often thought of as an office location, but hiring employees out-of-state, traveling into another state for business meetings or events, or exhibiting at trade shows can establish a physical presence where you previously didn’t have one.
 Nexus should be examined on a monthly basis to minimize your sales tax obligation.
-Suggestion: Obtain a Certified Legal Determination Letter from an Attorney.
+Suggestion: Obtain a Certified Legal Determination Letter from an Attorney or Sales Tax Expert.

 *Sales receipts are cash transactions and sales tax on these transactions are due and payable even if the funds are undeposited, regardless of filing method.